panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 typeof myVar === 'undefined';      // => true
 ```

 Usually, that's not a problem.
-When you check if the variable is defined, you want it initialized with a payload.
+When you check if the variable is defined, you want it initialized with a payload too.

 Of course, if the variable is defined and has a value, `typeof myVar === 'undefined'` evaluates to `false`: